 The infinitive, as we have mentioned above, p.
-139 f., is an old verbal substantive, and it still has something of the old indifference to time-distinctions : I am glad to see her refers to present time.
-I was glad to see her to past, and I am anxious to see her to future time.2 But in some languages, for instance Greek, tense-forms have developed in the infinitive; cf. also Lat. scripsisse by the side of scribere.
-This perfect infinitive has been given up in the Romanic languages, in which we have now the composite perfect in In 1818 Shelley left England never to return, where it denotes the after-past time mentioned p.
-262.
+139 f., is an old verbal substantive, and it still has something of the old indifference to time-distinctions: I am glad to see her refers to present time, I was glad to see her to past, and I am anxious to see her to future 'time.2 But in some languages, for instance Greek, tense-forms have developed in the infinitive; cf. also Lat. scripsisse by the side of scribere.
+This perfect infinitive has been given up in the Romanic languages, in which we have now the composite perfect

 1 In some combinations an infinitive with to may be regarded as a kind of substitute for the missing future participle, as in "a chapter in a book soon to appear in London," in the passive "a book soon to be published by Macmillan"; cf. also "A National Tricolor Flag; victorious, or to be victorious, in the cause of civil and religious liberty" (Carlyle).
 In It.
-"Non c'era nessuna tavoletta, nè abbozzata, nè da abbozzare" (Giacosa). ^a The infinitive also refers to a (relative) future when a purpose is indi-cated, as in He said this (in order) to convert the other, and in the related use infinitive Fr. avoir écrit, etc.; the corresponding composite form is also found in the Gothonic languages, E. (to) have written, G. geschrieben (zu) haben.
+"Non c'era nessuna tavoletta, nè abbozzata, nè da abbozzare" (Giacosa). ^a The infinitive also refers to a (relative) future when a purpose is indicated as in Ha soid this (in order) to convert the other, and in the related was